 Some inspections can now be done as a video inspection.
-Please read Video Inspections for Some Projects to see if your project might have the option to be conducted by video.
+Please read Video Inspections to see if your project might have the option to be conducted by video.

 To be considered for a video inspection, please confirm the following: